mwmacmahon/experimentdataanalysis/README.txt

     run it from Python's command line interpreter.
 New packages may be installed into your virtual environment at will, and they will remain local to that environment.

+	[To run Jupyter Notebook]:
+	[one time only, in environment]: jupyter contrib nbextension install --user jupyter notebook

 	[To run Spyder]:
 	spyder